 Our 48-credit M.A. degree program in theology and ministry can now be completed through a combination of on-campus courses and online courses taken throughout the year.

 The M.A. program has been designed to be flexible.
 Students in this program will be guided by our faculty advisors to craft the best program of study and sequence of courses for you.
 You can take advantage of our on-campus course offerings throughout the academic year, take online courses, and take courses over the summer sessions.
+Please note that all summer courses will be offered remotely in 2021 due to Covid-19.
 Through an intensive program of study, it is possible to complete the program in 3 years.
 However, you have up to 5 years to complete the program, if you would rather focus on taking one or two courses at a time.

 *If you plan to take online STM courses during the academic year in order to complete the M.A. in 3 years, please do not take courses that will satisfy similar area requirements during the summers.
 For planning purposes, upcoming online courses are listed below.